 3. Body Scan

 Allow your awareness to travel through your body now on a journey of sensation.
 Simply feel each part as it is mentioned, and without moving, remain still.
 Welcome all sensation, just as it is.
 Then, begin with the mouth, feel your mouth, feel sensation in your mouth.
-Also, feel your jaw, lips, upper lip, lower lip, notice where the lips touch, feel the inside of the mouth, roof, under tongue, upper teeth and gums, lower teeth and gums, tongue, root of the tongue, center of the tongue, tip, notice sense of taste in the mouth.
+Also, feel your jaw, lips, upper lip, lower lip, notice where the lips touch, feel the inside of the mouth, roof, under the tongue, upper teeth and gums, lower teeth and gums, tongue, the root of the tongue, the center of the tongue, tip, notice the sense of taste in the mouth.
 So, feel the left inner cheek, right inner cheek.
 Then, feel all the parts together now as a whole, feel your mouth as sensation, as energy, as radiant vibration.